Minxers/Minxers/README.md

 I'm currently exploring the world of software documentation and programming, adding new tools to my technical writing toolkit.
 Because in both gaming and documentation, there's always another level to reach!

 ---
-*"Set with a set of questionable gaming skills, but unquestionable documentation abilities!"* ✨
+*"Fixed with a set of questionable gaming skills, but unquestionable documentation abilities!"* ✨